Wingfield Cromwell, 2nd Earl of Ardglass

 Wingfield Cromwell, 2nd Earl of Ardglass, DCL, (12 September 1624 – 3 October 1668) was an English nobleman, son of Thomas Cromwell, 1st Earl of Ardglass and Elizabeth Meverell.
 He held the subsidiary titles of 2nd Viscount Lecale and 5th Baron Cromwell of Oakham.

 Life

 Wingfield Cromwell was born at Throwleigh, Staffordshire and educated at Stone School, Staffordshire.
-He matriculated at Trinity College, University of Dublin, Dublin, County Dublin, Leinster, on 20 March 1637/1638, and later awarded with the honorary degree of Doctor of Civil Law (DCL) by the University of Oxford, Oxford, Oxfordshire, in 1642.
+He matriculated at Trinity College Dublin, on 20 March 1637/1638, and later awarded with the honorary degree of Doctor of Civil Law (DCL) by the University of Oxford, Oxford, Oxfordshire, in 1642.

 In April 1649, during the English Civil War, he fought for King Charles I of England and was taken prisoner in the Royalist cause when fighting against Parliamentarians at Chester.

 He succeeded to the titles of 5th Baron Cromwell of Oakham, in the Peerage of England (1540), 2nd Viscount Lecale, in Ulster, in the Peerage of Ireland (1624) and 2nd Earl of Ardglass, in the Peerage of Ireland (1645) in 1653.

 He died on 3 October 1668 and was buried at Ilam, Staffordshire.